ckonig/codechallenge/README.md

 - [ ] Look into vue.js frontend application
 - [ ] Look into traffic management & gateways for horizontal scaling of web endpoint

-## Additional tasks / improvements / open questions

-- Make informed choice about Command implementation in Command class vs. Closure based command implementation.
-- How simple can Dependency Injection be, and how complex should it be?
-Do I need providers?
+## Important Issues

-- Find out how to put environment config under version control - currently it's just on local laradock git submodule.
+- Find out how to deal with environment config and secrets.
+It's unacceptable to keep secrets under version control.
-- Find proper way to deal with secrets.

 ## Choices & Revisions